 Coming Home and Reintegrating Society

 The First World War had a profound impact on Canadian society and, in many ways, changed it forever.
 The fighting may have ended in November 1918, but it took many months to bring the hundreds of thousands of Canadians overseas back home.
 When they arrived, they brought with them not only the scars of battle, but a deadly pandemic, the so-called Spanish flu, which ravaged Canada and left many dead.
-Those who survived reintegrated into a transformed society, rife with political change and new opportunities for women.
+Those who survived reintegrated into a transformed society, rife with political change and also new opportunities for women.
 Black, Indigenous and Asian-Canadian soldiers who had served overseas returned, however, to a society that did not fully recognize their sacrifice and did not accord them the equal rights with other Canadians.

 Today, however, we honour all Canadians who served in the First World War and subsequent wars.
 The ways in which we remember them stem directly from the First World War and are a reminder of how important the heritage of WWI remains for modern Canada.